nikkNizz/Drawish/README.md

 #### Saving
 Images are saved in png format.
-To save in jpg, ico or bmp format, enter the extension to the file name in the save window.
+To save in jpg, ico, bmp, ppm, xbm or xpm  format, choose the extension from the "format" box that appears.
 You can directly save the image to **PDF** from the "File->To PDF" menu.
 PDFs are saved in "<user>/Drawish_Data" folder.
 For base64 format, see "Camera" chapter.

+#### Serialize
+From the "Edit->Serialize" menu a window opens from which you can choose operations to perform on all the images contained in a folder.
+Choose the folder, check the operations of interest and enter any parameters.
+The **original images will not be overwritten** as a new folder will be created for the modified files.
+The operations will be performed in the order in which they are listed.

 #### Undo/Redo
 In the top left selection box you can navigate through the history of